MitzaaA14/MatrixProject/README.md

 ## Matrix Draw Project
 Introduction to Robotics (2025-2026)

-This repository contains the Matrix Draw project developed for the Introduction to Robotics course during the 2025-2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.
+This repo contains the laboratory matrix project developed for Introduction to Robotics course during 2025-2026 academic year at the Faculty of Mathematics and Informatics, University of Bucharest, Computer Science domain.
+Each checkpoint includes code, implementation, explanations and additional resources (images, experimental results, videos).

 <details>
 <summary><h2>Checkpoint #1 - LED Matrix Drawing System</h2></summary>